 Suppose you and your co-parent have a four-year-old child, and you’re the non-custodial parent.
 The custodial parent works full-time and is rarely home during the day.
 In this case, including daycare costs in the amount you pay as child support makes sense.

 Assume a few years go by, and your child turns ten years old.
 After school, your child goes for soccer practice and doesn’t get home until 5 pm.
 By 5 pm, the custodial parent will have arrived home from work.
 In this case, there’s no need for the non-custodial parent to continue paying for daycare.

 The best thing to do is attempt to re-negotiate the amount you pay to cover daycare costs.
 However, California child support guidelines are unclear on how to handle all situations; predicting what amounts should be used to pay expenses such as daycare can be difficult.

 In theory, child support ends when a child turns 18.
 However, the age at which you should stop paying for child care expenses isn’t explicitly mentioned in child support guidelines and is subject to negotiations by you and your co-parent.

 Should You Consult a Lawyer?

-If you have questions about your legal rights and obligations pertaining to child support, Castro Law Offices can help provide answers.
+If you have questions about your legal rights and obligations pertaining to child support, Castro Law Offices, P.C. can help provide answers.